 Floors including sub-floors

 Repair category 1

 Notes Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.
-Isolated loose flooring was detected underfoot.

-Internal joinery and kitchen fittings

-Repair category 2

-Notes Internal joinery is generally serviceable however some wear and tear items were noted including to older style kitchen fittings, and future maintenance or upgrading should be anticipated.
-Low level internal glazing should be checked for safety glass.
+Internal joinery and kitchen fittings Repair category 1 Notes Within the limitations of our inspection no significant defects were noted.
+Internal joinery is generally serviceable however some wear and tear items were noted to kitchen fittings/internal doors/facings etc. and future maintenance or upgrading should be anticipated.
+The kitchen is in a condition consistent with use.